Eleanor Roosevelt: Other relationships

 Roosevelt's friendship with Miller occurred at the same time that her husband had a rumored relationship with his secretary, Marguerite "Missy" LeHand.
 Smith writes, "remarkably, both ER and Franklin recognized, accepted, and encouraged the arrangement...
 Eleanor and Franklin were strong-willed people who cared greatly for each other's happiness but realized their own inability to provide for it."
 Roosevelt and Miller's relationship is said to have continued until her death in 1962.
 They are thought to have corresponded daily, but all letters have been lost.
 According to rumor, the letters were anonymously purchased and destroyed, or locked away when she died.

 Roosevelt was a longtime friend of Carrie Chapman Catt and gave her the Chi Omega award at the White House in 1941.

-Anti-Semitism
+Attitudes toward Jewish people

-Eleanor Roosevelt in private showed a revulsion against rich Jews in 1918, telling her mother-in-law the "Jew party [was] appalling....
+Until middle age, Eleanor Roosevelt exhibited antisemitic tendencies.
+In a 1918 letter to her mother-in-law, she declared, the "Jew party [was] appalling....
 I never wish to hear money, jewels or sables mentioned again."
 When she became co-owner of the Todhunter school in New York City, a limited number of Jews were admitted.
 Most students were upper-class Protestants, and Roosevelt said that the spirit of the school "would be different if we had too large a proportion of Jewish children."
-She said the problem is not just quantity but quality, since Jews were "very unlike ourselves" and had not yet become American enough.
-Her anti-Semitism gradually declined, especially as her friendship with Bernard Baruch grew.
+She said the problem was that "the country is still full of immigrant Jews, very unlike ourselves."

+By 1929, however, when she made those statements, her social circle had begun to include a number of Jews, including Elinor and Henry Morgenthau Jr., Bernard Baruch, Edith and Herbert H. Lehman, and Rose Schneiderman.
+In the 1930s, once she had become first lady, she began speaking out against the growing antisemitism in Europe and the United States and advocating for allowing more Jewish refugees into the United States.
+However, according to historian Michelle Mart, while serving as first lady, "Although it is clear from all accounts that Roosevelt 'cared deeply' about the plight of European Jews, her public actions remained limited, and she refrained from pressing for radical policies to rescue the Jews."

 After World War II she became a staunch champion of Israel, which she admired for its commitment to New Deal values.